Mount Hawthorn - Leederville

 Mount Hawthorn - Leederville displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Mount Hawthorn-Leederville dwelling structure, as per the latest Census, had 64.4% houses and 35.6% other dwellings.
-In comparison, Perth metro had 37.1% houses and 62.9% other dwellings.
-Home ownership in Mount Hawthorn-Leederville was at 27.9%, with mortgaged dwellings at 39.2% and rented ones at 33.0%.
-The median monthly mortgage repayment was $2,383, above Perth metro's $2,167.
-Median weekly rent was $425 compared to Perth metro's $390.
-Nationally, Mount Hawthorn-Leederville's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+Mount Hawthorn-Leederville's dwelling structure, as per the latest Census, comprised 64.4% houses and 35.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 37.1% houses and 62.9% other dwellings.
+Home ownership in Mount Hawthorn-Leederville was at 27.9%, with the rest mortgaged (39.2%) or rented (33.0%).
+The median monthly mortgage repayment was $2,383, above Perth metro's average of $2,167.
+Median weekly rent in Mount Hawthorn-Leederville was $425, compared to Perth metro's $390.
+Nationally, mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing